cl4r3/Torts-NPC-Mod/Docs/7Hearts.md

 # Torts 7 Heart Event
 Setting: Ridgeside Village Admin
 Time: 2pm-6pm
-Weather: Clear
+Weather: Any

 //Farmer walks in the building while Lenny is there.

-Lenny: Hi there, @!
-Come on in!
+Lenny: Oh, hey, @!
+Can I help you with anything?

 *:)*

-Lenny: You got time to chat for a bit?
+Lenny: Oh, you're just stopping by?
+Well, come on in!
+I could use someone to chat with.
+Can I get you tea or coffee or anything?

 *Music note*

 //Scene fades the returns with the two talking in the room

-Lenny: Haha, it seems like you've made a couple of friends here in the village.

-Lenny: You even got that little turtle to let down his guard around you.

-*:)*

-Lenny: He doesn't seem to trust anyone, besides Yuuma at least.
-He's a strange little fellow that turtle.
+Lenny: Man, I needed a break.
+I'll tell you, Ridgeside Village may technically be a bureau of Pelican Town, but we've grown so large that sometimes it feels like I should be the mayor and Lewis should be the administrator.

+Lenny: No no, I'm just kidding!
+Kind of.
+But it is true that our little village has grown a lot these past few years.
+You may not know this, but we got a lot of newcomers right before you, too.
+Ian and Sean, Faye, Ysabelle, just to name a few.
+They all arrived only a year or two before you.

 *?*

-Lenny: Well, he was here before both me and Lewis.
-We decided to ask the old mayor about him once, and he said that Torts was here before even him if you can believe it.

-Lenny: Nobody was sure when he came to the village, the librarian at the time mentioned that there was records of a turtle from a little after the village was founded.

-Lenny: I guess that must've been one of his relatives huh?
+Lenny: What was it like before?
+Well, the village was awfully small, I can tell you that much.
+There were just a few families around, but those who were there had been there for generations.
+Take the Legames, for example.
+Their family has been running that store for as long as I can remember.
+It almost shut down when Carlo died-- Thank Yoba Lorenzo came back from Zuzu to run it.
+He's a good son.

+Lenny: Yep, there's the Legames, the Daniels, the Lidens...
+Oh, wait!
+There's someone else I'm forgetting.
+Wanna guess who it is?

+*?*

+Lenny: No clue?
+Well, it's Torts!

+*!*

+Lenny: Yup!
+That little turtle's been hangin' around here as long as anyone.
+Our family moved here when I was just a girl and he was already a staple figure.
+Heck, I even asked the previous mayor about him once, and he said Torts was here before him-- Is that crazy or what?
+And I asked Gunther to look into it once, and he found records mentioning a turtle already being here around the time the village was founded.
+I guess that must've been one of his relatives?
+So maybe he's a generational Ridgeside-ite, too!

+*?*

+Lenny: Oh, he doesn't belong to anybody, really.
+I think he's decided to settle down here, like all the rest of us.
+I like to say he's the town turtle!

+Lenny: The kids are all so attached to him, I told them they were his official caretakers.
+But really he's more than capable of taking care of himself.
+Although, when Ian came, I asked him to build a little house for him, just because it's so darn cute.

-Lenny: One thing is for sure is that is one old turtle Wahaha.
+Lenny: One thing is for sure, though-- That is one old turtle!
+Wahaha

 //Scene Ends